 Discover The Versailles Gardens & The Grand Woodland Park

-During his 72-year reign the Sun King, Louis XIV, decreed that the gardens of Versailles were as important as the chateau itself.
+During his 72-year reign the Sun King, Louis XIV, decreed that the Versailles gardens were as important as the chateau itself.
 Spreading across 250 acres, the gardens were orchestrated by the Royal Gardener, Andre Le Notre, who spent forty years making the king's garden wishes come true.

 line